berrymonitor/index.html/README.md

 The current bb.js areas are based on open satellite data (Landsat, Sentinel) combined with open land cover and forestry data (Corine, VMI).

 Visit www.berrymonitor.com for more information.
-The open encyclopedia for natural products - BerryWiki www.berry.wiki is also up and running.

-berry.wiki/blueberry
-berry.wiki/raspberry
-berry.wiki/lingonberry (and more on the way...)

 For the www.berrymonitor.com, the bb.js and worldwind.min.js are downloaded from BerryMonitor AWS bucket.